Construction Loans

 What types of construction projects do you finance?

-We finance residential construction including single-family homes, townhouses, and multi-family apartments, as well as commercial construction including office buildings, retail centers, industrial facilities, and mixed-use developments.
-We also provide completion financing for stalled projects and major renovation loans for reconstruction-level work.
-Our focus is on projects in established markets with demonstrated demand for the completed product.
+Hard Money Lender of Boston finances ground-up residential construction including single-family homes, townhouse developments, and multi-family apartment buildings.
+We finance commercial construction including office, lab, retail, and mixed-use projects.
+We provide construction completion financing for stalled projects, and major renovation construction loans for projects that approach reconstruction in scope.
+Our focus is on Greater Boston projects in established or emerging markets with demonstrated demand for the completed product.

 How are construction funds disbursed during the project?